 Saturday, May 14, 2011

-An eclectic set of photographs.
+An eclectic set of photo books.
 Some subjects can only be told by photos.
 A few of the subjects I know well, others I'd like to know more about and have used them for armchair travel.

 2. Magnetic North, Mike Beedell (1983).
 North of the tree line, above the sixtieth parallel is a spectacular landscape.
 Beedell's pictures capture the land, people, wildlife and desolation.
 Bought used State Department book store.

 3. Imprints, David Plowden (1997).
 Plowden's subjects are the landscape of the midwest, small towns, grain elevators, machinery bridges, trains,and gritty industrial landscapes.
 There is a haunting beauty to his subjects that evoke a nostalgia for my hometown.
 The nostalgia is for the machinery of an old rust belt town and the outlying countryside of farmlands.
 I'm biased.
 I grew up in a rust belt Ohio town where two of the photos were taken (coal docks and an abandoned limestone building near the waterfront).
 Ordered online.

 6. Distant Shores: Photographs from Lake Superior and Lake Michigan, Richard Olsenius (1990).
 Evokes the spirit of Hiawatha's Gitchegumee and the people that work the two westernmost great lakes.
 Bought used but can't remember where.

 7. Burning Book: A Visual History of Burning Man, Jessica Bruder (2007).
 Great topic of an absurdly ambitious and vaguely disturbing festival in Nevada's Black Rock Desert.
 Pictures are the only way to tell this story.
 Christmas gift from a cousin who knew I wanted to go.